terraform-redhat/terraform-rhcs-rosa-classic/modules/account-iam-resources/README.md

 ## Introduction

-This Terraform sub-module oversees the management of account-wide IAM roles and their associated policies.
-These roles are instrumental in creating the necessary AWS resources for ROSA cluster deployment.
+This Terraform sub-module manages the account-wide IAM roles and their associated policies.
+These roles are required when creating the necessary AWS resources for ROSA Classic cluster deployment.

-These IAM resources can be created once and utilized across multiple ROSA cluster creations.
+These IAM resources can be created once and used across multiple ROSA Classic cluster creations.

-For more info see [About IAM resources for ROSA clusters that use STS](https://docs.openshift.com/rosa/rosa_architecture/rosa-sts-about-iam-resources.html#rosa-sts-about-iam-resources)
+For more information, see [About IAM resources for ROSA clusters that use STS](https://docs.openshift.com/rosa/rosa_architecture/rosa-sts-about-iam-resources.html#rosa-sts-about-iam-resources) in the ROSA documentation.

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 ## Requirements